yurelle/FBI_Active_Shooter_Incidents/README.md

 The logs in the "AI-Check" folder contain all of the descrepancies remaining after these few minor fixes.
 After my manual re-check of the GPT4o descrepancies, I have concluded that all of them are false-alarms, and my data correctly matches the FBI incident reports.
 But, I have left them here, so that you can double-check them if you wish.

 There are some which depend upon personal preference.
-For example, the only discrepancy in States (incident 359; See: https://www.justice.gov/usao-ednc/pr/man-sentenced-20-years-federal-prison-shooting-rampage-i-95-north-carolina ).
+For example, the only discrepancy in States (incident 359; See: https://www.justice.gov/usao-ednc/pr/man-sentenced-20-years-federal-prison-shooting-rampage-i-95-north-carolina ).
 In this incident, the shooter began shooting at other cars while driving along Interstate 95 in North Carolina.
 When police responded, they began a high-speed chase for 60 miles, and ended up crossing the border into Virginia.
 However, the actual shooting only took place in North Carolina; they merely chased him into Virginia.
 So, should the "incident" include Virginia?
 To some degree, it's a matter of opinion.
 I said "no", because the shooting was only in North Carolina, but you could argue "yes", because it was all a single continuous incident that ended in North Carolina.

 ## Known Errors (In the FBI Report's Summary Data)